 If you find yourself having to start with loops whenever you sit down to come out with a new piece, then perhaps its time to get some fresh ideas.
 Instead of slapping a loop, try recording your playing for a change.

 We know this one.
 Records a guitar riff, slaps on a preset, and done!

 Presets on your plugins and DAWs are nice to explore.
 They’re probably there to show you the possibilities you can do with a certain plugin; getting different types of sounds or effects.
 Stop using presets!
 If you’re using presets on effect plugins, then you’re probably a preset criminal.
 The presets you have on your effect plugins wouldn’t sound 100% great on your track, simply because your track is recorded differently.
 Master and learn how to tweak your effect plugins from scratch.

 Most producers do this.
 We never settle for less.
-Often we start a track with a only one single instrument before adding tens of other tracks into our piece, overloading the whole music piece.
+Often we start a track with only one single instrument before adding tens of other tracks into our piece, overloading the whole musical piece.

 5 – Reduce Mix Muddiness With EQ